ibaumgart/nd_line/README.md

 methods:

--ln.interp(dist) returns a point dist length along the arc of the line
+- ln.interp(dist) returns a point dist length along the arc of the line

--ln.splineify(samples) generates a new line from a spline approximation, occurs in place, use samples to specify how many points will be sampled from the splines to generate the new line
+- ln.splineify(samples) generates a new line from a spline approximation, occurs in place, use samples to specify how many points will be sampled from the splines to generate the new line

 attributes:

--ln.points: the points of the line
+- ln.points: the points of the line
--ln.length: the length of the line
+- ln.length: the length of the line
--ln.type: linear if not spline approximated, spline otherwise
+- ln.type: linear if not spline approximated, spline otherwise

 ### Notes